 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
-All taught modules are 15 credits.
-Project modules and dissertation modules can be either 15, 30, 45 or 60 credits.

 Modules listed are indicative, reflecting the information available at the time of publication.
-Modules may be subject to teaching availability and/or student demand.
+Please note that modules may be subject to teaching availability, student demand and/or class size caps.

-Please note: If there is an optional Professional Training placement as part of your course, you can view the full module listing for this on the relevant programme specification.
+Please note: If there is an optional Professional Training placement as part of your course you can view the full module listing for this on the relevant programme specification.

-Timetables are normally available one month before the start of the semester.
+Course timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday – Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
-Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).

 Eight practical laboratory half-modules are designed to introduce particular elements of physics, experimental design, data analysis, background research and technical writing.
 A ninth module introduces computational modelling, the topic of which can be based upon your personal interests.

-There may be occasions when the delivery of your teaching is supported by postgraduate research students.
+There may be occasions when the delivery of your teaching is supported by graduate teaching assistants.
 The University has a set of procedures that govern the use of postgraduate research students in this way.

-Modules are assessed individually and credits are awarded for the successful completion of each one.
-Assessment takes place through a combination of examination and/or coursework, practical examinations and reports.
+We assess modules individually and award credits for the successful completion of each one.
+You’ll be assessed through a combination of examination and/or coursework, practical examinations and reports.